Hitesh2001-eng/react-project/README.md

 # SHOPPER E-Commerce Website

 This is a simple e-commerce website built using React and React Router.
 The website allows users to browse and view products, add them to their cart, and proceed to checkout.
 It also includes a responsive navbar and footer for easy navigation.
-Thank you for consider my project ,I hope this wu=ill help you .
+Thank you for consider my project ,I hope this will help you .

 ## Table of Contents